Skip to content

 Radio configuration through WiFi

-Radio menu showing ESP-Now
+Radio menu showing ESP-NOW

-Radio menu showing ESP-Now
+Radio menu showing ESP-NOW

 A serial menu is also available.
 This menu allows users to enter pairing mode, change the channel (ie, set of frequencies) used for communication, view the unit's current Radio MAC, the MAC addresses of any paired radios, as well as the ability to remove all paired radios from memory.